drewblessing/gitlab-cli/README.md

 ```

 Note: As of v1.1.0, this command displays output in the system pager or `less` by default.
 Set configuration `display_results_in_pager` command to `false` to revert this change.
+Use --nopager or --pager to temporarily turn paging off or on respectively.
+This effectively overrides the true/false setting for `display_results_in_pager` configuration setting.

 ### _View detailed information about a project_